 Take a flight, a bus, or a train that travels overnight and wake up in your final destination.
 It's unfortunate to miss some of the sights out of the window but it's one less night paying for a bed somewhere.
 Norwegian Rail was by far the most comfortable transportation to sleep on.
 They give you a free blanket, sleeping mask, earplugs, and inflatable pillow on overnight trips.
 We kept them for the rest of our travels and used them a lot.
 I still use the inflatable pillow now when I'm sleeping on planes or in airports.

-- Tips for surfing: Use caution and make sure that the person you're trying to surf with is legitimately just a generous person willing to share their couch.
+Tips for surfing: Use caution and make sure that the person you're trying to surf with is legitimately just a generous person willing to share their couch.
 Try not to surf with anyone who has almost zero pictures and no reviews from other travelers.
 Same goes for people hosting, I wouldn't want to host someone with zero reviews.
 So if you have none, consider getting some.
 Maybe at least one person you're facebook friends with has an account?
 (Couchsurfing's site can connect to your facebook account and tell you who's a member).
 Write reviews for your friends, it works even better if you're traveling partners.
 Lastly, if absolutely no one you know is on couchsurfing but you want to get a review, meet up and hang out with other members by joining a local couchsurfing group in their networks section.
 When we were in Copenhagen, we tried to stay with a guy who's house was full but he invited us and some other surfers from the Copenhagen group to go out to a concert.
 We did and had a great time.

-Working in Exchange for a Room (or Better Yet, a Room and Board)
+Volunteering in Exchange for a Room (or Better Yet, a Room and Board)

-- Which network is the best?
-I encourage you to check each of them out, but know this: WWOOF is for organic farm volunteers only and you have to pay a membership fee for the WWOOF organization of each country you travel to.
+Which network is the best?
+I encourage you to check each of them out, but know this: WWOOF is primarily for organic farm volunteers only and you have to pay a membership fee for the WWOOF organization of each country you travel to.
 If you're going to more than one country and want to volunteer, you'll have to pay to sign up at each new WWOOF website.

-- Servas has a strict screening process for joining including letters of reference, etc. That makes it one of the safer networks for sure but is a little time-consuming.
+Servas has a strict screening process for joining including letters of reference, etc. That makes it one of the safer networks for sure but is a little time-consuming.

-- Helpx and Workaway have annual signup fees of around 30 USD but they also allow you access to hosts from all around the globe.
+Helpx and Workaway have annual signup fees of around 30 USD but they also allow you access to hosts from all around the globe.

-- It is illegal and generally unsafe to hitchhike in the USA and Australia (among other countries).
+It is illegal and generally unsafe to hitchhike in the USA and Australia (among other countries).
 I would never do it in either of those places.
 I would consider potentially catching rides with friends made at hostels along the way but would likely never stick my thumb out to strangers there.

-- Hitch-hiking is pretty common in many parts of Europe.
+Hitch-hiking is pretty common in many parts of Europe.
 Emmett and I only did it once in the Lofoten Islands of Norway, where it was very easy because there's only one thoroughfare.
 If you look into it online, though, younger Europeans are really into it.
 They even have an annual competition.

-- General Hitching Tips: Have patience, trust your instincts, & don't be this guy.
+General Hitching Tips: Have patience, trust your instincts, & don't be this guy.
 More tips on how to hitch can be found in my NZ-specific post I mentioned above but could also be applied to other places beyond NZ.